 7. Capterra Reviews & Ratings

 LinkedIn is the premier place for enterprise technology professionals to gather, connect with one another, share ideas, and network.
-If you are a business person who works in the Big Data or Business Intelligence market, or you’re just looking for additional insights into what the smartest in the space are talking about, LinkedIn professional groups are a great place to start.
+If you are a business person who works in the data and analytics field, or you’re just looking for additional insights into what the smartest in the space are talking about, LinkedIn professional groups are a great place to start.
 Join the discussion to discover new insights, best practices, and learn which software tools the experts are using in their daily operations.

 With an active user base more than double the size of the population of Russia, Twitter has evolved into one of the top resources for professionals in just about every field.
 The social media platform allows users to fill their timelines with whatever they find most interesting, and can act as a great educational tool.
 Further, enterprise professionals can quickly connect with thought leaders, solution providers and technology pundits to familiarize themselves with trends, best practices, and product news relevant to any vertical.